HELPING RESIDENTS — KEY INFORMATION:

 Planning

-We will not intervene on any individual planning applications.
-This is because planning applications are a devolved matter and fall under the jurisdiction of a local authority.
-An individual Member of Parliament holds no sway in the final decision of whether an application is approved, or whether an appeal is successful.
-This is decision that lies solely with the local authority’s planning officers or planning committee (which is comprised of elected local councillors).
-We will only engage on planning matters that are deemed Nationally Significant Infrastructure Projects (NSIPs).
+As a Parliamentary Private Secretary to the Secretary of State for Housing, Communities and Local Government, I cannot intervene on any individual planning applications.
+Planning applications are a devolved matter and fall under the jurisdiction of a local authority.
+I would not hold any sway in the final decision of whether an application is approved, or whether an appeal is successful.
+This is a decision that lies solely with the local authority’s planning officers or planning committee (which is comprised of elected local councillors).

 Immigration and visa cases